tetratelabs/kubecon2022-eu-immersion-day/docs/envoy.md

 # Introduction to Envoy

-We'll learn how basic Envoy building blocks are put together into a fully functioning Envoy proxy configuration in this lab.
+In this lab, we will learn how basic Envoy building blocks are composed into a fully functioning Envoy proxy configuration.

-We'll start with the minimal configuration needed to get Envoy up and running and then build on it to get it to do more.
+We begin with a minimal configuration needed to get Envoy up and running, and then build on it to get it to do more.

 >>SLIDES: explain the terminology -- specifically clusters and endpoints

 ## Prerequisites

 We'll use the [func-e CLI](https://func-e.io/) to download and run the Envoy proxy automatically.
 To install func-e, run the following command: